alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 # All layers
 - Namespace docstrings should match the description of each layer in the instruction files.
+- The README must be updated whenever the code changes, especially where it would affect the usage examples.
-- Don't hard-code the defaults for read-key-fn or write-key-fn anywhere in the code, either in part or in full.
+- Don't hard-code the defaults for col->key-fn or key->col-fn anywhere in the code, either in part or in full.
 As in, no hard-coding of keyword, keyword?, name, str/upper-case, str/lower-case etc. Regarding tests, hard-coding is acceptable for unit tests, but not for integration tests.
 - The names of any vars that are passed as args to functions should match the name of the args, if possible.
 - Don't create any namespaces with the same name.
 - Don't create any code that leaves unused vars.